 Arabic number reflecting the edition of the IEC standard; followed by

-Uppercase letter indicating the version of the ExTR document.
+Uppercase letter indicating the version of the ExTR document; followed by

+The letters “DS” indicating that Decision Sheet hyperlinks have been imbedded in the ExTR document.
+If Decision Sheet hyperlinks have not been imbedded, the letters “DS” will not appear.